Letztes Update: 22. September 2025

-This article explains the key activities in reverse engineering, common tools and techniques used, and the ethical and legal considerations involved.
+This article explores the concept of reverse engineering, detailing the main activities and processes involved.
+It also discusses the common tools and techniques used, along with the ethical and legal considerations that must be taken into account.

 Hey there!
 I'm curious about what exactly counts as reverse engineering.
 Could you help clarify the main activities or processes involved in reverse engineering?
 Also, are there any specific tools or techniques that are commonly used in reverse engineering?
 Lastly, how do ethical and legal considerations come into play with reverse engineering?
 Thanks for your insights!